The Textbook Character Treatise

 Once everything else has been determined about a new character, the bonuses they should receive as a part of their special origin should be applied.
 These are always placed on a character last, to let them enhance the results of random character generation.
 In fact, if the Gamemaster is willing, the rank values enhanced by such bonuses can even be allowed to exceed his or her normal campaign power limits!

 Systematic (Point Based) Method

 Players start with fifty (50) points with which to build a textbook character.
 They may spend these points as they wish, only limited by the campaign's power level ceiling.
 For example, an earth-bound campaign may limit characters to rank value 75 or less on most traits and powers.
 Ask your Gamemaster about his or her campaign limits before you proceed any further, if you're not sure what they are!

 To begin with, determine how far above (or below) the norm the character will be in each trait; for our purposes, the 'norm' will be rank value 6.
 For every +1 RS a player applies to each spend one point, and for each -1 RS applied to these values, add one point.
-One trait should remain within the normal human limits, but otherwise the sky is the limit (such limits are detailed in the Core Rules).
+One trait should remain within the normal human limits, but otherwise the sky is the limit (such limits are detailed in the Traits chapter).

 A starting character is assumed to have rank value 6 Lifestyle and a Repute trait of zero (0).
 One may alter these traits as they can any other, though at double the cost for each RS (a rank value 30 Lifestyle would cost six points, for example).
 If one intends to purchase the Heir to Fortune background skill, they shouldn't alter this 'base' Lifestyle trait any.
 Health and Fortune are determined normally.